andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/displaying-data-with-nsfetchedresultscontroller-and-swift.md

 }
 ```

+**Note:** With iOS 13, the code to assign the `managedObjectContext` to the root view controller needs to go [in your app's SceneDelegate](https://www.andrewcbancroft.com/blog/ios-development/ui-work/accessing-root-view-controller-ios13-scenedelegate/).

 The portion new to "injecting&#8221; the `managedObjectContext` into `MainViewController` is highlighted.
 I simply grab a reference to the `rootViewController` (which in our example is the `MainViewController`) and cast it to the appropriate type.
 Then I set the `context` property to the `managedObjectContext` that's created in the `AppDelegate` via Xcode's auto-generated Core Data stack setup.